Hellenistic Elite was Buried on a Bronze Bed with Gold in Her Mouth

 Death and Funerary Rites in Ancient Greece

-There are several aspects of the woman’s burial from the first century which we can explore further.
+There are several aspects of the woman’s burial which we can explore further.
 The presence of many of the grave goods fits well with other burials from her time.
 For example, the placing of gold in her mouth may be related to the story of Charon’s obols .

 While the archaeological record suggests it’s debatable how popular this funerary practice really was and when it began, classical writers jumped on the story.
 They popularized the tale of paying the ferryman Charon to carry the spirit of the deceased on a boat ride across the River Styx or Acheron.
 And the acceptance of this story may have subsequently increased the number of graves following the practice.